sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-upload-logs/cp-mobile-dev-kit-upload-logs.md

 You may view log entries directly in Mobile Services Cockpit or download them locally.

 >You can find more details about [Uploading and Viewing Client Logs](https://help.sap.com/viewer/468990a67780424a9e66eb096d4345bb/Cloud/en-US/38f23c1381344df9a3ab2d0ea22e689d.html).

+You have successfully uploaded client logs to SAP Cloud Platform Mobile Services and you are now all set to [Extend an MDK App with Customer Orders](cp-mobile-dev-kit-customer-order).

 [VALIDATE_1]
 [ACCORDION-END]